Best Startup Business Loans in December 2024

 Annual revenue: Lenders usually require a minimum annual revenue to qualify for financing, which can range from $36,000 to $250,000 or higher.
 However, startup-friendly lenders like altLine and Taycor Financial don’t have any revenue requirements.
 Small business accounting software can track your business income and expenses to help determine what types of funding your business might be able to get.

 Time in business: The term “startup” can be misleading since most lenders require you to operate for at least six months to qualify for financing.
-However, Taycor Financial doesn’t have a minimum time-in-business requirement for equipment financing, making them an ideal choice for brand-new companies.
+However, Taycor Financial doesn’t have a minimum time in business requirement for equipment financing, making them an ideal choice for brand-new companies.

 Business plan: Your lender will likely want to see a solid business plan outlining your company’s overall goals, mission and plan for future growth.